diego-benito-j/new_repo/README.md

 dbj@dbj:~/new_repo/code_snippets$
 ```
-	 ·   ·  · · · ·
-     j   j  � � � �
-     j   j  b b b �
-     j   j  b j b �

- 𝐣:  0   1  3 4 5 6  ..
-     └───┘
- 𝐛: -2  -1  0 1 2 3  ..
-            └───┘

 There are three things to higlight with this example (see image for more context):

 ![Overflow](graphical_assets/overflow_shown.jpeg)

 First, notice that our code is printing from j[0] to j[6] - since `j` and `b`
-are adjacent to each other, we see their contents interpreted as integers in
+are adjacent to each other, we see their contents (interpreted as integers) in
 each of the for loops.

 Second, notice that our first initialization of `j` assigned the string "jjj",
 but when we print the contents of `j` we only get "jj" and when print the
 bytes from j[0 ..
 6] only the first two seem to have been assigned.
 As shown
 in the image, only j[0] and j[1] are regions of memory that the compiler has